columnar-tech/dbc/docs/concepts/driver_list.md

 The term "driver list" refers to the `dbc.toml` file managed by dbc.
 A driver list is ideal for checking into version control alongside your project.

-See the [Driver List](../guides/driver_list.md) guide to learn how to use a driver list.
+See the [driver list](../guides/driver_list.md) guide to learn how to use a driver list.

+See the [driver list](../reference/driver_list.md) reference for information about the format of the file.